conda/conda/docs/source/dev-guide/deep-dive-solvers.md

    `conda install numpy`) and sometimes a bit implicit (e.g. `conda update --all` is telling the solver to add all installed packages to the update list).

-All of those sources of information produce a number a of `MatchSpec` objects which are then combined and modified in very specific ways depending on the command-line flags and their origin (e.g. specs coming from the pinned packages won't be modified, unless the user asks for it explicitly).
-This logic is intricate will be covered in the next sections.
+All of those sources of information produce a number a of `MatchSpec` objects, which are then combined and modified in very specific ways depending on the command-line flags and their origin (e.g. specs coming from the pinned packages won't be modified, unless the user asks for it explicitly).
+This logic is intricate and will be covered in the next sections.
 A more technical description is also available in {ref}`solver_state_specification`.

 ## The high-level logic in `conda.cli.install`